MicrosoftDocs/cpp-docs/docs/sanitizers/error-double-free.md

 ---
-title: "double-free error"
+title: "Error: double-free"
-description: "Source examples and live debug screenshots for double free errors." ms.date: 02/05/2021
+description: "Source examples and live debug screenshots for double free errors." ms.date: 03/02/2021
 f1_keywords: ["double-free"]
-helpviewer_keywords: ["double free"]
+helpviewer_keywords: ["double-free error", "AddressSanitizer error double-free"]
 ---

-# Example: `double-free` error
+# Error: `double-free`

+> Address Sanitizer Error: Deallocation of freed memory

 In C, you can call `free` erroneously.
 In C++, you can call `delete` more than once.
 In these examples, we show errors with `delete`, `free`, and `HeapCreate`.
 Example sourced from [LLVM compiler-rt test suite](https://github.com/llvm/llvm-project/tree/main/compiler-rt/test/asan/TestCases).